 Chocolate free is an option too

-In a small bowl mix 2 parts maple butter with 1 part peanut butter, or mix 2 parts peanut butter with 1 part maple butter.
+In a small bowl, mix 2 parts maple butter with 1 part peanut butter, or mix 2 parts peanut butter with 1 part maple butter.
 I suggest trying it both ways and see which combination you prefer.

 To make a peanut butter maple ball use the same amount of maple mixture or more if you like.
-Form a ball and set aside until ready to dip into the melted chocolate.
+Form a ball and set it aside until ready to dip into the melted chocolate.

-When you are ready prepare the chocolate for dipping:
+When you are ready, prepare the chocolate for dipping:

 Heat chocolate chips and coconut oil in the microwave for 1 minute at 50 percent power; stir and repeat until all is melted and uniform.